 Line 3.
-Total subtractions.
-The amount by which an item of gross income is less under Oregon law than federal law, or the amount by which an allowable deduction is greater under Oregon law than federal law, is a subtraction on your Oregon return.
+Total subtractions from Schedule OR-ASC-CORP, Section B. The amount by which an item of gross income is less under Oregon law than federal law, or the amount by which an allowable deduction is greater under Oregon law than federal law, is a subtraction on your Oregon return.
 Enter only subtractions that apply to taxable income included in line 1.